tvjames/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesItem.md

     ?>

 ### name
-The series name visible in the legend.
+The name of the chart series which is visible in the legend.

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesItem`